Sign Up Free

 The reasons for churn overlap with the other walls on this list.
 Confusing UX drives people away.
 So does a bad first experience: buying a token that immediately drops 40%, getting hit with an unexpected gas fee, or simply not knowing what to do next after the initial purchase.

 This last point matters more than it gets credit for.
 Most new crypto users don't have a clear second step.
 They buy some Bitcoin or Ethereum because they've heard of it, and then the experience just stalls.
-There's no guided pathway.
+There is no guided pathway.
 No structured progression.
-The industry has optimised for the moment of entry but largely ignores what happens in the critical days and weeks that follow.
+The industry has optimized for the moment of entry but largely ignores what happens in the critical days and weeks that follow.

 Wall 4: The Fragmented Learning Problem

 Crypto has more educational content than almost any other financial topic.
-YouTube, Twitter, Reddit, Discord, Telegram, podcasts, newsletters, free courses, paid courses.
+YouTube, Twitter, Reddit, Discord, Telegram, podcasts, newsletters.
 The volume is enormous.

-The quality and structure, however, are inconsistent at best.
+The quality and structure are a different story.
 A new user searching "how to use DeFi" might land on a 2021 YouTube tutorial that references protocols no longer in operation, or a Twitter thread that assumes familiarity with concepts like liquidity pools and impermanent loss without ever explaining them.
+We documented this problem extensively in our analysis of why crypto education is broken, including the five business models that create these perverse incentives.

 The result is a learning environment that works well for highly motivated, self-directed learners (the early adopters who already make up crypto's user base) and poorly for everyone else.
-There's no reliable sequence.
+No reliable sequence.
 No clear progression from foundational concepts to practical application.
 No quality control.

 This is a meaningful adoption barrier because crypto, unlike most consumer technologies, does require some baseline understanding to use safely.
 You don't need to understand how your bank's settlement system works to deposit a check.
 But you do need to understand seed phrase security to avoid losing your assets permanently.
 You do need to understand the difference between a centralized exchange and a self-custody wallet to make informed decisions about where to hold funds.

 The industry's abstraction efforts will reduce the amount of knowledge required over time.
 But right now, and likely for years to come, new users need a reliable way to build competency.
-Most of what's available is fragmented, outdated, or incentivised to sell them something rather than teach them something.
+Blockready's 13-module curriculum was built to fill exactly this gap: a structured, independently funded learning path that takes someone from foundational concepts to informed participation, updated monthly because crypto changes too fast for static content.
+Most of what else is available is fragmented, outdated, or incentivized to sell rather than teach.

 Wall 5: The Regulation Patchwork